ckehoe/taskcluster-api/README.md

 # taskcluster-api
-A very simple api that will produce a JSON object containing each taskId and it's state by invoking the mozilla taskcluster api.
+A very simple API that will produce a JSON object containing each taskId and its state by invoking the mozilla taskcluster API.

 # How to use the API
-The api returns a JSON object containing the taskIds and their status associated with a graphId.
+The API returns a JSON object containing the taskIds and the associated status according to the graphId.

-#Sample output
+#Sample Output
 ```bash
 [
   {